chrisplusk/crosswalk_core_library_noaudiofocus/README.md

 ## Apply code changes from this repo to crosswalk src.

-## Build and include the resulting xwalk_core_library.aar in your project instead of the
+## Build and include the resulting xwalk_core_library.aar in your project instead of the maven repository

 For Cordova projects I put it in